-- Obtain CIE 1931 XYZ tristimulus values for a set of colour patches on the medium to be profiled.
+- a) Obtain CIE 1931 XYZ tristimulus values for a set of colour patches on the medium to be profiled.
 More information about measurement procedures is provided in D.3.
-There should be at least one measurement of the "media white" and the tristimulus values of the adopted white should be specified for the actual illumination with which the medium is viewed. - Remove any measuring instrument flare or excess veiling glare flare from the measured XYZ values as needed to match the PCS measurement conditions.
-Veiling glare consistent with the measurement conditions should not be removed. - If necessary, scale the measurement values so they are relative to the actual adopted white by dividing all values by the Y{AW} value.
-After scaling $Y{AWR} = 1$ for the adopted white [see Equation (D.1)]. - If the chromaticity of the adopted white is different from that of D50, convert the XYZ{AWR} values from the actual adopted white chromaticity to the PCS adopted white chromaticity using an appropriate chromatic adaptation transform and Equation (D.2).
-This may be done by applying a transformation matrix determined as described in D.4 and Annex E. The matrix used is required to be specified in the chromaticAdaptationTag. - Record the converted media white point tristimulus values (XYZ{mw}) in the mediaWhitePointTag. - Convert colorimetry from D50-relative to media-white-relative tristimulus values, by scaling each value by the ratio of the PCS adopted white to the media white point [see Equation (D.3)].
-After scaling, the XYZ values for the media white point will be equal to the XYZ values of the PCS adopted white. - Optionally, convert the PCSXYZ coordinates to PCSLAB as described in Annex A. - Encode the PCSXYZ coordinates or the PCSLAB coordinates digitally in 8-bit or 16-bit representations, as defined in 6.3.4.
+It is recommended that there is at least one measurement of the "media white" and that the tristimulus values of the adopted white are be specified for the actual illumination with which the medium is viewed. - b) Remove any measuring instrument flare or excess veiling glare flare from the measured XYZ values as needed to match the PCS measurement conditions.
+It is recommended that veiling glare consistent with the measurement conditions is be removed. - c) If necessary, scale the measurement values so they are relative to the actual adopted white by dividing all values by the $Y{AW}$ value.
+After scaling $Y{AWR} = 1$ for the adopted white [see Equation (D.1)]. - d) If the chromaticity of the adopted white is different from that of D50, convert the XYZAWR values from the actual adopted white chromaticity to the PCS adopted white chromaticity using an appropriate chromatic adaptation transform and Equation (D.2).
+This can be done by applying a transformation matrix determined as described in D.4 and Annex E. The matrix used is required to be specified in the chromaticAdaptationTag. - e) Record the converted media white point tristimulus values (XYZmw) in the mediaWhitePointTag. - f) Convert colorimetry from D50-relative to media-white-relative tristimulus values, by scaling each value by the ratio of the PCS adopted white to the media white point [see Equation (D.6)].
+After scaling, the XYZ values for the media white point will be equal to the XYZ values of the PCS adopted white. - g) Optionally, convert the PCSXYZ coordinates to PCSLAB as described in Annex A. - Encode the PCSXYZ coordinates or the PCSLAB coordinates digitally in 8-bit or 16-bit representations, as defined in 6.3.4.